 Often plant flies (fungus gnats) appear in your house via the soil of a new plant.
 Before you bring a new plant into the house, make sure the soil is free of larvae.

-Larvae develop themselves super-fast in wet soil.
+Larvae develop very quickly in wet soil.
 When watering the plants, make sure you don’t give them too much.
 This way the soil gets the chance to dry up after watering.

-By placing your plant in drainage pots, you make sure the soil will never get too wet – which makes it harder for larvae to develop themselves.
+By placing your plant in drainage pots, you make sure the soil will never get too wet – which makes it harder for larvae to develop.

 By removing dead plant remains in time, you will take away an important food source for the flies and larvae.